jay6294100293/CoverQuick_Analysis/README.md

 ### Resume Quality Metrics
 - Balanced evaluation considering both positive and negative aspects for assessing resume quality.

+## Data Analytics and Django Backend
+The project utilizes data analytics techniques for data analysis and visualization.
+The analytical data is displayed using Django backend, providing interactive and visually appealing reports and dashboards.

 ## Conclusion
 - Recommendations for targeting industries, resume quality expectations, age and experience range, and preferred skills and experience are provided to tailor CoverQuick's services effectively.